aymeric-spiga/planetoplot/CONTENTS.md

 # `bin`
 - pp.py --> command line utility to use ppclass [HELP with 'pp.py -h']
 - pp_reload.py --> command line utility to load saved plot objects *.ppobj
+- asciiplot.py --> a simple script to easily plot data in a text file

 # `example`
 - example scripts using ppclass